cafjs/caf_components/README.md

 }
 ```

-and the configuration in the second argument merges with the contents of `hello.json`.
+and the configuration passed in the second argument will get merged with the contents of `hello.json`.

 ### Hierarchy

-Let's add a hierarchy of components to `hello.json`:
+Let's create a hierarchy of components.
+Note that one package can provide factory methods for several components by using the separator `#`.
+For example, the factory method `newInstance` for `caf_components#supervisor` is found with `require("caf_components").supervisor`.

 ```
     {